Part 3: From Editing Files to Managing Versions¶

 chore: |

-Maintenance tasks — formatting, file reorganisation |
+Maintenance tasks including formatting and file reorganisation |

 refactor: |